 A much requested new feature was released in Canvas recently, you can now rearrange course tiles on the Canvas dashboard- and it’s as simple as drag and drop!

 Your Canvas course is limited to 1GB in files space.
-This isn’t a lot.
-Individually.
-But, for every course at Geneseo it becomes VERY large.
+This is not a lot of space per course.
 Your Google hosted Geneseo account has MUCH more space and many capabilities.
-It’s for this reason that we recommend you host much of your teaching material on Google Drive and embed it into Canvas Pages.
+It’s for this reason that we recommend you host as much of your teaching material on Google Drive as possible and embed it into Canvas Pages.

 This blog is supported by your colleagues in CIT’s Educational Technologies with a goal of providing a meaningful insight into the intersection of pedagogy and technology.
 We hope to explore facets of education and technology going on both in the world abroad and locally at Geneseo.
 Hopefully, you will find the material to come interesting and useful.
 If not, let us know what you would like to hear about!